 Asia Pathways is the blog of the Asian Development Bank Institute (ADBI).
 It encourages short original contributions on economic and development issues in the Asia and Pacific region.
 Asia Pathways aims to stimulate debate.
 Posts should present a point of view; they should not be purely descriptive.
 Policy recommendations are particularly encouraged.

 Contributions should generally be 600–1000 words in length.
-Photographs and small figures and tables are encouraged (up to three per post).
+Small figures and tables may be included (up to three per post).
 Links to reputable websites are encouraged.

 Articles can be excerpted from existing or soon-to-be published research papers.
 However, authors are asked to bear in mind the blog’s commitment to publishing stimulating new thinking that will eventually influence policy; contributions that simply summarize research are unlikely to be suitable.
 As Asia Pathways aims to popularise economic and development issues, articles should avoid jargon.